[Interview] Legalising cannabis: Germany first, Europe next?

 Do the police in Germany take an official position on cannabis legalisation?
 Are they in favour of it, in terms of how much of their time it could free up?

 No, absolutely not.
 The police have been since the start our biggest opponent.
 Every hearing, every meeting at a government department, every time there are representatives of police associations there.
 And they are always against cannabis legalisation.
-As an institution, they are they are the most important proponent of prohibition, I would say.
+As an institution, they are the most important proponent of prohibition, I would say.
 And there's only very slow movement there.
 There is movement, but it's very slow.

 So how strong is the support within the traffic-light coalition?
 I would presume the Greens are the strongest proponents, but are all three parties still committed to it?

 Yes.
-There is no big difference between them, especially not between the policy speakers of those three factions.
+There is no big difference between them, especially not between the drug policy speakers of those three factions.
 They are all marching in the direction of legalisation and there is not too much discussion about details, and no fights.
 And that's a good thing.
 It's the only possibility to get it done at all — if they want to fight all the time, it would be very difficult.

 But they still have to fight a bit with the government.